 Source: Wikipedia, HTML

-Important: Like everything else, HTML is also subject to frequent change, and some of these changes will affect WordPress.
+Important: Like everything else, HTML is also subject to constant change, and sometimes these changes will no doubt affect WordPress.

-Currently, HTML is in version 5 (also called HTML5), and this change has introduced a number of new “tags” to remain up-to-date with the latest advances in software and web browser technology.
-As a number of older tags get dropped from HTML5, you should expect that WordPress will also keep updating its core application to stay compatible with industry-wide coding standards.
+Currently, HTML is in version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with the latest advances in software and browser technology.
+As some of the tags used in older and even recent versions of WordPress are being phased out of HTML5, you should expect that WordPress will also keep updating its software in order to ensure compatibility with industry-wide coding standards.

-How To Use HTML Tags To Format Your WordPress Content
+How To Use HTML Formatting Tags In WordPress

-We cover the WordPress WYSIWYG Editor and how to create pages and posts in other articles.
+We discuss the WordPress Visual Editor and adding content to posts and pages in separate tutorials.

 To learn more about using HTML, visit the site below:

-Out of the box, the WordPress HTML (Text) Editor displays a number of standard menu buttons …
+Out of the box, the Text (HTML) Content Editor comes with a standard set of menu features …

-Below is a brief description of what each of the buttons in the Text Editor menu does with their corresponding HTML formatting tag (see the above diagram):
+Below is a brief description of what each of the menu buttons in the Text Editor does with their corresponding HTML tag (see the above screenshot):

 - i :